 In-app help can be used for consumer-facing software or employee-facing software.
 It’s usually deployed using a digital adoption platform (DAP).
 There is some overlap between in-app help for consumers and employees.
 But it’s often used in different ways for both groups.

-For example, customer onboarding and employee onboarding are nearly identical in name, but their goals are very different.
-Customer onboarding focuses on getting customers acquainted with software so they’re more likely to use it and continue using it.
-For employee onboarding, the purpose is to help employees work in company software more effectively and also reduce help desk calls.
+For example, customer and employee onboarding are nearly identical in name, but their goals are very different.
+Customer onboarding focuses on getting customers acquainted with software so they’re more likely to use and continue using it.
+Employee onboarding aims to help employees work with company software more effectively and reduce help desk calls.

-In-app help gives employees information and help they need when and where they need it.
+In-app help gives employees information and helps them when and where they need it.

-The focus of this post is how contextual help (aka in-app help) can be used to help employees use internal company (usually custom) software.
-There are tons of benefits to providing in-app help as opposed to going traditional routes for training.
+This post focuses on how contextual help (aka in-app help) can help employees use internal company (usually custom) software.
+There are many benefits to providing in-app help as opposed to going traditional routes for training.
 While in-app help likely won’t eliminate the need for training, it will bring help closer to when they need it and likely reduce calls to the help desk.

-Things are more complex now and in-app help can do a lot more for employees.
-Whether you’re using custom software for your company or software as a service (SaaS such as Salesforce), you’re likely opening it in your web browser.
-Chrome and other web browsers are now the window to your world in almost every way.
+Things are more complex now, and in-app help can do more for employees.
+Whether using custom software for your company or software as a service (SaaS, such as Salesforce), you’re likely opening it in your web browser.
+In almost every way, Chrome and other web browsers are now the window to your world.

-And, providing help for that software is essential to helping employees use it.
-The only app help method that used to be available was knowledge bases, job aids, or something like that.
-Now there are several different options available whether it be help articles available right inside of the application or even help overlays or what I’ll refer to as modal popups.
+Providing help with that software is essential to helping employees use it.
+The only app help methods that used to be available were knowledge bases, job aids, or something like that.
+Now, several different options are available, whether it be help articles available right inside the application or even help overlays or what I’ll refer to as modal popups.

-For this help, it’s only articles that you have available or articles pulled in from a knowledge base.
-There are no step-throughs that show you how to do it right in the application.
+For this help, only articles you have available or articles pulled in from a knowledge base.
+No step-throughs in the application show you how to do it right.

-This article is going to cover only in-app help that is essentially embedded in the application, though.
+However, this article will cover only in-app help embedded in the application.
 That means it becomes part of the software and can even interact with different parts of your software.
 You may know of in-app help referred to as in-app support or even contextual help.

-So you can understand the different ways in-app help helps your employees and organization, you have to understand the different ways it can be used.
-So, let’s take a look at the different types of in-app help.
+To understand the different ways in-app help can benefit your employees and organization, you must first understand the various ways it can be used.
+So, let’s examine the different types of in-app help.

 Types Of In-App Help

-Going beyond embedding help articles in an overlay within your application, in-app help can do a lot more.
-There is help that helps with onboarding employees who are new to the application, walkthroughs, videos right in the application, alerts, and more.
+Going beyond embedding help articles in an overlay within your application, in-app help can do much more.
+There is help that helps with onboarding new employees, walkthroughs, videos right in the application, alerts, and more.

-There are a few examples of each one below and what they might look like in an application.
+Below are a few examples of each and what they might look like in an application.
 These examples all come from the guide showcases from Pendo.
-There are tons of interesting ways systems like Pendo and WalkMe can be used beyond their main purpose, but we’re going to stick with training uses.
+There are many exciting ways systems like Pendo and WalkMe can be used beyond their primary purpose, but we’ll stick with training uses.

 Onboarding

-I mentioned in the beginning that this could be used for customer-facing and employee-facing onboarding.
-And, they work essentially the same way except with very different goals.
+At the beginning of this post, I mentioned that this could be used for customer- and employee-facing onboarding.
+They work essentially the same way except with very different goals.

-You can see in the examples below the onboarding process essentially points to different areas of the screen and tells the user what that area is for.
-So, it might point to where you can access your profile to change your password, log out, or perhaps change your preference.
-Then it could point to the main menu and what’s available there.
+In the examples below, the onboarding process points to different areas of the screen and tells the user what that area is for.
+For instance, it might point to where you can access your profile to change your password, log out, or perhaps change your preferences.
+Then, it could point to the main menu and what’s available there.

 User onboarding sequences could even end by offering more help in specific areas of the application.
 We’ve used the onboarding sequence to tell users about keyboard shortcuts, walkthroughs for top help needs, and more.

 What you can do to onboard new users in an application is endless.
 It’s a great way to introduce new users and show them important areas of the application while in the application.
-It’s also the perfect place to show new users where they can get future help.
+It’s also the perfect place to show new users where they can get help in the future.

-Not only that, but you aren’t even limited to providing only new user onboarding.
-There could be a new onboarding sequence for each major section of an application.
+You aren’t limited to providing only new user onboarding.
+A new onboarding sequence could be created for each major section of an application.

 Stepthrough or Walkthrough

-Onboarding is somewhat like a walkthrough except that it’s general guidance for new users in an application but they can be combined.
+Onboarding is somewhat like a walkthrough except that it’s general guidance for new application users.
 A walkthrough shows an employee how to do a specific task in the application.
-A stepthrough is different in that employees are actually doing the process in the app as it walks you through it.
+A stepthrough is different because employees do the process in the app as it walks them through it.

-That could be walking someone through the process of creating a new user in a CRM, or perhaps making a note on a customer.
+That could be walking someone through creating a new user in a CRM or making a note on a customer.

-It’s possible to put important information for the process such as all the required fields to create a new user in the CRM.
+It’s possible to put crucial information for the process, such as all the required fields, into the CRM to create a new user.
 Each modal walks the user through the process and shows them exactly where to click.
-The best part is, they click through the application so they’re learning exactly how to do the process.
+The best part is that they click through the application and learn how to complete it.

-The walkthrough in the image above has the user click the button.
-More context can also be given each step of the way.
-So, it’s a great way to walk users through an entire process while giving context to the process.
+The walkthrough in the image above requires the user to click the button.
+Each step can also provide more context.
+So, it’s a great way to walk users through an entire process while providing context.

-Doing this can all happen without overwhelming the user because they’re taking it one step at a time.
-There’s no looking around the screen for something that’s in a job aid, it’s all right there in front of the employee pointed out and explained in modals as they go.
+Doing this can happen without overwhelming the user because they take it one step at a time.
+There’s no looking around the screen for something in a job aid; it’s all right in front of the employee, pointed out and explained in models as they go.

 Embedded Training Videos

 I don’t have a good example of this one since it’s a special use case that we’ve provided.
-But training videos can be hosted on any platform such as Vimeo or YouTube and embedded into a modal popup.
+However, training videos can be hosted on any platform, such as Vimeo or YouTube, and embedded into a modal popup.
+If it’s a short video, you can embed it directly on the platform.
 That could be helpful for more complex processes that require information that a walkthrough can’t accommodate.

 Training videos that already exist can be embedded in an application overlay right in the app.

-It could also be that a video has already been developed on a help topic which makes it easy to embed in a modal that can then be launched from a help center.
-I haven’t mentioned the help center before, which is an icon or some kind of button on the screen that launches a central location for all help content that is available in the application.
+It could also be that a video has already been developed on a help topic, making it easy to embed in a modal that can be launched from a help center.
+I haven’t mentioned the help center before, which is an icon or button on the screen that launches a central location for all help content available in the application.

 This is an example of the resource center inside of Pendo where users can get support and more.

-The help center could launch guides, information, or even videos all from one central help icon.
+The help center could launch guides, information, or videos from one central help icon.

 Tooltip

-Sometimes a walkthrough isn’t necessary.
-It’s nice to add additional context to a process or offer more information from a badge.
-It could be a question mark badge as seen in the image below or it could be a badge that has text in additional to a question mark icon.
+Sometimes, a walkthrough isn’t necessary.
+A badge can add context to a process or offer more information.
+It could be a question mark badge, as seen in the image below, or a badge with text and a question mark icon.

 Tooltips don’t even have to be badges.
 It’s possible to show more information or context when a user hovers over or clicks on a button or some part of an application.
-That pretty much opens the doors to many possibilities of what types of information and training can be made available in your application.
+That opens the door to many possibilities regarding what types of information and training can be available in your application.

 Feedback

-Any kind of survey or information you want to gather from employees is possible.
+Any survey or information you want to gather from employees is possible.
 You can collect NPS scores, answers to questions, scale ratings, and even open-field input.
-There are a lot of options for what you can collect right inside the application through in-app help.
+There are many options for what you can collect right inside the application through in-app help.

 We’ve used in-app help to collect some of the following information in applications:

-There are no limits to the ways you can use questions and surveys to collect information from employees.
+There are no limits to how you can use questions and surveys to collect employee information and sentiment.
 Of course, the system collects a lot of information about how your application is being used, but surveys give you even more in addition to the raw data being collected.

 System Alerts

-We wish everything worked perfectly all the time.
-But, the truth is that not everything works seamlessly all the time and alerts are necessary.
+We hope everything works perfectly all the time.
+But the truth is that not everything works seamlessly all the time, and alerts are necessary.

-It could be an alert that a system is going to be down for maintenance.
-Or, an alert might be necessary to tell users about something not working during certain hours.
-The truth is, in-app help isn’t only about help, it’s also about communication and getting information to employees quickly and where it’s relevant.
+It could be an alert that a system will be down for maintenance.
+An alert might also be necessary to tell users about something not working during certain hours.
+In-app help isn’t only about help; it’s also about communication and getting information to employees quickly and where it’s relevant.

-Then there are special uses like using alerts to prevent access to parts of an application or even tell users a feature is coming soon.
+Then, there are particular uses, like alerts to prevent access to parts of an application or tell users that a feature is coming soon.
 There are no limitations to how and when you can provide users with alerts with in-app help tools.

 How They Help Your Employees & Organization

-There are many reasons we’ve implemented in-app guides for the organization and we’d love to help your organization take advantage of them too.
-Read on to learn more about how they can help your organization and employees too.
+We’ve implemented in-app guides for the organization for many reasons, and we’d love to help your organization take advantage of them, too.
+Read on to learn how they can help your organization and employees.
 You’ll see how much of a win-win they can be for your organization.

 Employees can’t use your software if they get stuck.
 In-app help helps in several different ways to keep employees from getting stuck.
 The analytics they provide can show you exactly where employees are running afoul in the application.

-Or, for those places you’ve discovered are troublesome for employees, in-app help can pop up right in the place they need it most.
+Or, for those places you’ve discovered are troublesome for employees, in-app help can pop up where they need it most.
 If a popup isn’t the desired method to solve the issue, perhaps it’s simply a badge that can be clicked to provide more context in situations they otherwise were having trouble with.

-In-app help can guide employees through the most tricky process until they have their legs and can navigate the rough seas themselves.
+In-app help can guide employees through the trickiest processes until they develop the necessary skills to navigate the rough seas themselves.

 Reduce Helpdesk Tickets/Calls

 This is a biggie right here.
 Making employees access help outside of an application is one more hurdle to getting help.
-It’s one they might not be willing to jump over and instead would rather call the help desk.
+They might not be willing to jump over it and instead would call the help desk.

-If employees have the tools they need to help themselves they’re more willing to do it.
+Employees with the tools to help themselves are more willing to do it.
 That’s especially true if it’s easily accessible with the click of a button.
-Not only that, you can provide an easy way for them to call the help desk right in a help center.
+Not only that, but you can also provide an easy way for them to call the help desk right in a help center.
 Or, better yet, give them some options on the top issues they call for first before they can even get to the help desk phone number or chat.

-There are lots of different solutions that can be implemented with in-app help to reduce helpdesk calls and tickets.
+Many solutions can be implemented with in-app help to reduce helpdesk calls and tickets.

 Increased Job Effectiveness

-I don’t know about you, but I’m always looking for the fastest way to do a task if I’m not shown any other way to do it.
+I don’t know about you, but I always look for the fastest way to do a task if I’m not shown any other way.
 That means the ideal method isn’t always the process being done.
-Instead, employees work through it themselves and figure out the way that works for them whether right or wrong.
+Instead, employees work through it themselves and figure out the way that works for them, whether right or wrong.

-That could mean bypassing important processes or just flat-out doing things wrong.
+That could mean bypassing critical processes or just flat-out doing things wrong.
 Don’t let that happen!
-The worst part is when someone learns their way (the wrong way) and then teaches others to do it their way too.
-Suddenly you have half the organization doing things wrong and causing an even bigger training issue.
+The worst part is when someone learns their way (the wrong way) and then teaches others to do it their way.
+Suddenly, half the organization is doing things wrong, causing an even more extensive training issue.

-Employees that can use your organization’s application correctly work more efficiently and effectively.
+Employees using your organization’s application correctly work more efficiently and effectively.

 That problem can be minimized with in-app help.
 It’s easier than ever to walk employees through the proper process with relevant tips along the way.
-While in-app help doesn’t force users to do things the right way, it helps make it easier for them to learn the right way.
+While in-app help doesn’t force users to do things the right way, it helps make learning the right way easier.
 That’s especially true when the in-app help walks them through their first time and shows them the right way.

-When employees learn the right way to do something in your organization’s application they’ll be more effective at their job.
+When employees learn the correct way to do something in your organization’s application, they’ll be more effective at their job.

 More Feedback

-The more feedback you can gather the easier it is to improve processes and the application itself.
-In-app help isn’t just about help, it’s about feedback and lots of it.
+The more feedback you can gather, the easier it is to improve processes and the application.
+In-app help isn’t just about help; it’s about feedback and lots of it.
 You can collect feedback from employees as they use your application where it’s the most helpful to you.

 Gathering feedback from your employees benefits your organization and employees in two ways.